-Lawyers representing professionals in reliant to criminal allegations
+Lawyers representing professionals in relation to criminal allegations

 At Olliers Solicitors we have a number of lawyers who specialise in defending professionals under investigation in relation to criminal allegations.
 We have many years experience of representing doctors, medical professionals, other lawyers, teachers, FCA regulated professionals, and high net worth individuals.